-As the basis for identifying reasons for the weakness of science PR in relation to other social systems, this study tooks the concept of functionally differentiated societies into account.
-Holzer (2011, p.
-55f ) observed, strongly influenced by Marcinkowski (1993) and others, that there is no hierarchy within societal systems (Hoffjann, 2007, p.
-20).
-While self-observation is conducted among the public through descriptive medias (Hoffjann & Arlt, 2015, p.
-7ff; Marcinkowski, 1993, p.
-53), critical journalism is also used as a service unit that allows for a second level of observation that finally leads to efficient and constructive self-imaging.
+As the basis for identifying reasons for the weakness of science PR in relation to other social systems, this study took the concept of functionally differentiated societies into account.
+Holzer (2011) observed, strongly influenced by Marcinkowski (1993) and others, that there is no hierarchy within societal systems (Hoffjann, 2007).
+While self-observation is conducted among the public through descriptive medias (Hoffjann & Arlt, 2015; Marcinkowski, 1993), critical journalism is also used as a service unit that allows for a second level of observation that finally leads to efficient and constructive self-imaging.
 This process becomes even more complex since functional systems try to interact with journalism actively through the use of system-immanent PR efforts.
-Thus, all functional systems do sustain their own PR bodies – even journalism supports media PR that finally leads to journalism about the media itself (Hoffjann & Arlt, 2015, p.
-71f).
-Focusing on the relation between journalism and science again, what has previously been discussed leads to the conclusion that science journalism – the part of the journalistic field that deals mostly with science – does not serve science but society (Luhmann, 1992, p.
-633 ff.; Kohring, 2005, p.
-282 ff.).
+Thus, all functional systems do in fact sustain their own PR bodies – even journalism supports media PR that finally leads to journalism about the media itself (Hoffjann & Arlt, 2015).
+Focusing on the relation between journalism and science again, what has previously been discussed leads to the conclusion that science journalism – the part of the journalistic field that deals mostly with science – does not serve science but rather society (Luhmann, 1992.; Kohring, 2005).
 Consequently, journalism does not seek to respond to the demands and expectations of science but those of society.
 Therefore, the scientific field needs to realize that journalism does not work according to the demands and expectations of science.
 What is more, science journalism, in responding to the demands of society, does not focus on science at all but on scientific topics relevant to the public agenda.
 It is not organized around what science wants journalism to communicate.
 Instead, science journalism is founded on the external observation of science.
 In other words, science journalism is not all about science.

 Science PR has to recognize that science journalism will not communicate issues and themes that originate from the scientific field alone.
 Science journalism will always seek to focus on the relations between science and society and other functional systems.
-As long as science PR is trapped in the conception that science journalism serves science as a means of communication rather than seeing science journalism as a way to emphasize scientific-social relevance, science PR will fail to gain attention on a large scale.
+As long as science PR is trapped in the conception that science journalism serves science as a means of communication rather than seeing science journalism as a way to emphasize scientific social relevance, science PR will fail to attract attention on a large scale.
 There needs to be shift within science and science PR to help change the image of journalism into one of a relation manager rather than a service provider.
 Within the CCS context, this shift has not occurred.
 Instead, other areas of society, such as politics and economics, have filled the gap between science and society and thus dominate the journalistic coverage of CCS.

 4 Conclusion